Limerick: Places of interest

 Limerick city is approximately 25 km from Shannon Airport.
 Tourist attractions in the city centre include Limerick City Museum, King John's Castle (1210), St Mary's Cathedral (1168), the Hunt Museum, The People's Museum of Limerick, the University of Limerick, Georgian houses and gardens and the Treaty Stone.
-There are several seasonal tours, including Angela's Ashes walking tour of Limerick City, a historical walking tour, and boat tours along the River Shannon.
+There are several seasonal tours, including Angela's Ashes walking tour of Limerick City, a historical walking tour, and kayaking tours along the River Shannon.

 The city centre is divided between the traditional areas of "English Town" on the southern end of King's Island, which includes King John's Castle; "Irish Town", which includes the older streets on the south bank; and the current economic centre further south, called "Newtown Pery".
 Newtown Pery was built in the late 18th century before the Act of Union and, unusually for an Irish city and unique in Limerick, is laid out on a grid plan.
-The Limerick City Museum (formerly aka the Jim Kemmy Municipal Museum), is located in Istabraq Hall, City Hall, Merchant's Quay.
+The Limerick Museum (formerly aka the Jim Kemmy Municipal Museum), is located in the Old Franciscan Friary in Henry Street.
 It contains displays on Limerick's history and manufactures.

 The Georgian core of the city, with its Georgian architecture in the Newtown Pery, was developed from the mid-18th century.
 This core includes O'Connell Street (George Street before independence) from the Cecil Street intersection running to the southwest end of the Crescent, and southeast to Pery Street including Glentworth Street and Barrington Street.
 Other buildings of architectural note in the city are St John's Cathedral, designed by the notable Victorian architect, Philip Charles Hardwick.
 St Mary's Cathedral, at over 800 years old, is one of the oldest in Ireland.
-St John's Cathedral, whilst more modern, has Ireland's tallest spire at 94 m (308 ft).
+St John's Cathedral is more modern.